asawegelius/OnlineLearningPlatform/Documentation/MeetingMinutesWeeklySkype.md

 It has been decided that the next meeting will be on the 16.02.16 at school.
 ______________________________________________________________________________________________________________________________________
 ### Meeting Attended by:
-Youssef Alamood, Adrian Lungeanu, Ionut Vieru, Tudor Stoica
+Youssef Alamood, Adrian Lungeanu, Ionut Vieru, Tudor Stoica, Åsa Wegelius
 ### Absent from meeting:
 none
 ### Date: